UNREAL CITY: Las Vegas, Black Mesa, and the Fate of the West

 When award-winning author Judith Nies attended a glamorous movie-star event in Phoenix in 1982, she thought it was a celebration of the ancient culture of the Hopi Indians.
 Why, she wondered, did the reception include the executives of some of the largest mining, construction, and utility corporations in America?

 Ten years earlier, as a young congressional staffer, she had watched Congress divide up between the Hopi and Navajo 4,000 square miles on Black Mesa, Arizona, lands that held the richest untouched coal deposit in the United States.
-Soon 15,000 Navajo were being relocated, and 21 billion tons of coal was being strip-mined to provide cheap electricity for Los Angeles, pump water into Phoenix, and illuminate the dazzle of Las Vegas’ Strip.
+Soon 15,000 Navajo were being relocated, and 21 billion tons of coal were being strip-mined to provide air conditioning for Los Angeles, water to Phoenix, and neon for Las Vegas.

 In the intervening years, she followed the money that flowed from Black Mesa and witnessed long-term drought, temperatures up, and water supplies down.
 The result is that today California has the first mandatory water reduction laws in history, Las Vegas is talking about sustainability, and the word "drought" has taken on new meaning in the